| | |

 I chose the Cadiz Tile stencil from Royal Design Studio.
 They have so many lovely stencil designs to choose from.
 This stencil looked like the expensive cement tiles that I love so much.

-I spent a bit of time researching how to paint a vinyl floor and decided to use a combination of the advice.
+I spent some time researching how to paint a vinyl floor and decided to combine the advice.

-If you want to make your own, check out my post on how I made stencils with my Silhouette
+If you want to make your own stencil, check out my post on how I made stencils with my Silhouette.

 How to Paint Vinyl Floors